dat-tran05/robust-ensemble-kd/docs/report/report.md

 - **Multi-layer distillation**: Following FitNets' approach of using intermediate "hints," we test whether distilling from multiple backbone layers (layer3, layer4) captures richer information than the penultimate layer alone.
 - **Class label supervision (α < 1)**: The AGRE-KD authors show in their appendix that pure KD (α=1) outperforms mixed supervision—we confirm this finding in our setting.

+Our design choices reflect a basic tension in feature distillation for group-robust KD.
+Feature-based methods like FitNets show that intermediate representations can transfer richer information than logits, but their value under spurious correlations depends on what teachers actually encode.
+Kirichenko et al. demonstrate that ERM models typically learn both core and spurious features, and that poor worst-group accuracy largely stems from how the final classifier weights these features rather than from missing core information.
+Under teachers debiased only via last-layer retraining (DFR), feature distillation therefore mainly encourages the student to match the inherited backbone, while robustness is driven primarily by how the final classifier recombines these features.

+Given this theoretical uncertainty, we systematically explore whether feature distillation can provide any additional debiasing signal beyond logits, even when teachers are DFR-debiased.
+The feature loss weight (γ) parameter allows us to quantify the marginal benefit of feature distillation: if features contain useful information beyond logits, we should see improvement as γ increases from zero.
+However, if DFR's limitation holds—that backbone features remain biased—we expect diminishing or even negative returns at high γ values, as the student would be forced to learn biased representations.

+We test disagreement weighting on features to determine whether teacher ensemble diversity provides useful signal at the representation level, analogous to AGRE-KD's gradient-based logit weighting.
+If teachers exhibit meaningful feature disagreement, weighting by variance could help the student focus on robust, consensus features while downweighting dimensions where teachers disagree (potentially indicating spurious correlations).
+Multi-layer distillation explores whether earlier backbone layers encode different information than the penultimate layer—specifically, whether distilling from multiple stages can help the student learn a more robust feature hierarchy, or conversely, whether earlier layers are too contaminated with spurious low-level features to be useful.

+Finallt, we study partial label supervision (α<1) to examine how ground-truth labels interact with feature distillation.
+When both feature loss and labels are present, they can provide competing signals: features align the student’s representations with the teacher, while labels provide direct task supervision.
+This lets us test whether labels regularize feature learning or instead interfere, given that AGRE-KD’s gradient weighting already emphasizes minority-group samples.
+Understanding this interaction is key for choosing the right balance between feature distillation, logit distillation, and direct supervision, and for probing how much feature distillation can contribute to group-robust ensemble KD.

 ---

 ## Method